Higher-order methods of radiative transfer in simulations of the epoch of reionisation: Pn versus M1: Methodology

 In the same way, we can compute the two other directions:\\

-With B a majoration of the spectral radius of the matrices $J$.
-Said spectral radius being $]-1;1[$ \citep{Meltz_2015}, we chose $B=1$ for our implementation.
-With this scheme in place, we can compute multiple adimensional tests of section \ref{section:test_cases}.
-However, to accurately test the abilities of $\rm P_n$ in an astrophysical setting, there's a need for a dimensional chemistry kernel.
-This kernel runs after the transport kernel, returns the temperature and ionised fraction of the simulation, as well as some feedback photon density value $w$ due the absorption of photons by neutral hydrogen atoms and recombination.
+where B is an upper bound of the spectral radius of the matrices $J$.
+Said spectral radius being $]-1;1[$ \citep{Meltz_2015}, we chose $B=1$ for our implementation. \\

-\subsection{Chemistry Kernel}
+\subsubsection{Chemistry Kernel}

-Our chemistry kernel works separately from the transport kernel devised in \ref{subsection:transport}.
-During a time step $p$, it takes in the photon density $w_0^{p+1/2}$ from our transport kernel, defined as our coefficient of order 0, and outputs the updated temperature $T^p(r)$, ionised fraction $x^p(r)$, and photon density variation $dw_0^p(r)$.
-This last parameter is then used to update all moments in the transport kernel to take into account the photon recombination in the energy budget.
-As a reminder, the only chemical compound we take into account is hydrogen, and its density $n_H$ stays constant in time as a result of the absence of a hydrodynamical solver in our tests.\\
+During a time step $p$, the chemistry kernel takes in the photon density $w_0^{p+1/2}$ from the transport kernel, defined as our coefficient of order 0, and outputs the updated temperature $T^p(r)$, ionised fraction $x^p(r)$, and photon density variation $dw_0^p(r)$.
+This last parameter is then used to update all moments in the transport kernel to take into account the photon recombination in the photon budget.
+As a reminder, the only chemical compound we take into account is hydrogen, and its density $n_H$ remains constant in time as a result of the absence of a hydrodynamical solver in our tests.\\